pupilfirst/wd201-scripts/databases/milestone/README.md

 To complete this milestone, you have to make the following 3 programs work: `listTodos.js`, `addTodo.js`, and `completeTodo.js`.

 The exact code for all three of these files will be provided in the following sections.
-The only thing you need to do is to fill in the `todo.js` file (the sequelize model) with appropriate methods so that these three files work correctly.
+The only thing you need to do is to fill in the todo.js file (the sequelize model) with appropriate methods, so that these three files work correctly.

 ### 1. listTodos.js